patternfly/training-scenarios/react-components/select/step5.md

 <strong>Note:</strong> This class may contain any properties you wish to maintain as data when an option is selected.
 The `toString` function tells the select component how to display and compare the data as a string.

-<strong>Note:<strong> You may import the `SelectOptionObject` interface from @patternfly/react-core if using TypeScript.
+<strong>Note:</strong> You may import the `SelectOptionObject` interface from @patternfly/react-core if using TypeScript.
 This interface would enforce the required `toString` function for `CustomDataState`.

 2) **Replace the state's `options` property, located in the App class constructor, with the following array that uses `CustomDataState`:**